Fatima-Albadwi/churn-analysis-and-prediction/README.md

 ## Dataset

-This project uses a Customer Churn dataset.
+This project uses a Customer Churn dataset From Kaggel.

 Due to file size limitations, the dataset is not stored in this repository.